-- When the test is set to Auto, the screen displays the status of active dosing valves. - Active valves display a voltage under Meas. - o If the status (under Fail) is ON, the valve is closed. - \circ In the screen above, valves 1 4 are active, but they are closed.
+- When the test is set to Auto, the screen displays the status of active dosing valves. - Active valves display a voltage under Meas. - \circ If the status (under Fail) is ON, the value is closed. - \circ $\;$ In the screen above, values 1 4 are active, but they are closed.